Will progressives learn their lessons?

 The following sections come from my Daily Centrist show, where I take a fair look at both sides of politics one issue at a time.
 My aim in doing all this is to bring people together in this fractured political landscape.

 I think the question we need to ask about divisive movements and identity politics is, do they REALLY work?
 With divisive events like the Colin Kaepernick controversy, progressives are preaching to the converted while alienating the rest of us.

 As I often say, progressives are making naturally conservative people allergic to social justice.
 Something I often say on this show is that political orientation is somewhat inborn, and conservative people are nature’s way to keep dangerous change from happening.
 Therefore, if moderate progressives want to get a discussion going, they need to include conservatives, and make them comfortable in the process.

 I guess if moderates want their message heard, they should draw a clear line between themselves and the more radical parts of their movement.
 We certainly respect, and many of us actually support, moves to get more women into STEM fields, and moves to end the glass ceiling problem, for example.
 There is potential common ground for broad based co-operation.
 But we can’t stand the whole ‘struggle against oppression’ attitude, and the bullying behaviour it sometimes leads to.
-As a moral libertarian, I am focused on individual-level equality, and I am essentially allergic to class or group analyses.
+As a moral libertarian, I am focused on individual-level equality.

 If the moderates could draw a clear line here in ideological terms, it would be helpful.
 I mean, we used to have liberal feminism and radical feminism, and many people could clearly support the former but reject the latter.
 Nowadays, the line seems to have become blurred, and I am concerned about that.
 I mean, when mainstream feminist events start featuring speakers who say that one must be a socialist to be a feminist, the line isn’t that clear anymore.